 For years, we’ve been told through movies and television that Christmas is about “giving” or “family.”
 In one classic film, Santa Claus even declares that it’s not a day, but a “frame of mind.”
 Whatever that means, it surely bears some connection to the same idea of love and charity.
 And if we’re talking about Christmas in the modern sense, I suppose it may be true.
 But the secular Christmas – a holiday of food and games, trees and lights, elves and reindeer, and “Home Alone” – still exists entirely in the shadow of something else.
 No matter how much it changes, the echoes of religion remain.
 (It’s literally in the name.)
 But the Charlie Brown Christmas special is virtually the only Hollywood production to ever recognize the truth.

 I’m not here to convince anyone that Christmas is about the birth of Christ.
 We all know that, so it’s a moot point.
 And there plenty of people who reject the religious side and still choose to celebrate the gift-giving, fun, and togetherness.
-But I’m more concerned here with the odd preference we have – and by “we,” I mean anyone who does celebrate the birth of Christ – for a watered-down, commercialized myth over the true Christmas, and what it means for professing or potential believers.
+My concern here is with the odd preference we have – and by “we,” I mean those who do celebrate the birth of Christ – for a watered-down, commercialized myth over the true Christmas, and what it means for professing or potential believers.

 Consider the popular story that we see represented every year in nativity scenes.
 Joseph and Mary travel to Bethlehem, but Mary goes into labor as they arrive.
 Joseph looks desperately for a place to stay, but alas!
 No innkeeper will admit them; all of the rooms are taken.
 One kind man offers his stable instead, and baby Jesus is delivered there among the farm animals.
 The stable is then visited by humble shepherds and three wise men from afar.
 The angels sing and the little drummer boy plays “rum-pum-pum-pum.”